 Open the latch on the socket by pulling the arm up.
 Now align the processor to get the correct alignment and drop it gently.
 Remember don’t put any kind of pressure on it otherwise you will break or bend the pins.

 Then close the arm which will take a little bit of force.
-Don’t feel shy in it.
+Don’t feel shy about it.

-For installing the cooler, there are two different ways.
-Both Intel and AMD have a different mechanism for installing the stock coolers.
+Installing the cooler will depend on the cooler your purchased.
+Both Intel and AMD have different mechanisms for installing the stock coolers as well as aftermarket coolers.
 But before installing be sure to apply a pea-sized thermal paste if your cooler doesn’t have pre-applied thermal paste on its base.

 Also, make sure to check the back of your motherboard to see if the plastic latches are evenly coming out on the other side.

 On the AMD motherboard, there are two famous methods: The first one is very easy in which you have to remove the plastic covers present above and below the CPU socket in order to align the screws present on your Stock AMD cooler.
 Just put it gently and secure the cooler with the help of a screwdriver.

 The second method is applicable on those CPU coolers where you have to use the two clips present on 2 sides to attach them to the plastic clips which you can see above the CPU socket.
 You may have to use a lot of force in order to do that but remember to put even pressure on both sides.